senimanjs/seniman/docs/changing-pages.md

 ```

 Voila!
 We now have an application that renders different components depending on the URL, with links to navigate between them.

+If you want to take a look at a simple codebase that implements this pattern, you can take a look at the [Basic Routing](https://github.com/senimanjs/seniman/tree/main/examples/routing-basic) example in the Seniman repository.

 Next, we'll take a look at styling our interface using CSS in Seniman [here](/docs/styling).